 The Mood Disorders Research Program studies the neural basis of depression and investigates the effectiveness of pharmacological and nonpharmacological treatments.

 The Psychotic Disorders Research Program is interested in the neural mechanisms of schizophrenia and studies the mechanism and effectiveness of various pharmacological treatments.

 The Center for Cognitive Medicine conducts research and clinical activities that focus on disorders of cognition (memory, thinking, and learning).

-The Psychiatric Neuroimaging Program is a new effort in our department to grow the number of investigators using state-of-the art imaging technology to better understand the neural mechanisms of mental illness.
+The Psychiatric Neuroimaging Program is a collaborative groups of scientists who use state-of-the art imaging technology to better understand the neural mechanisms of mental illness.

 The Basic Neuroscience laboratories are devoted to the study of several neuropsychiatric disorders,including Parkinson's Disease, schizophrenia, and bipolar disorder.

 Vice Chair for Research